Cy663/5800_notebooks/final-report-2.md

 **1. Brute-Force Optimization (10 stations)**

-Given the NP-harm nature of CVRP, We applied brute force optimization to a subset of the 10 most imbalanced stations.
-Given 4 available trucks and each with a 30-bike capacity, we evaluated all possible partitions of these stations and searched for route combinations that minimized total distance while satisfying demand constraints.
+Given the NP-hard nature of CVRP, We applied brute force optimization to a subset of the 10 most imbalanced stations.
+Given 4 available trucks, each with a capacity of 30 bikes, we evaluated all possible partitions of these stations and searched for route combinations that minimized total distance while satisfying demand constraints.

 Our brute-force algorithm evaluated 4,549 feasible partitions and found an optimal solution with a total distance of 38.70 km across 4 trucks.
 The algorithm assigned stations efficiently to each truck while respecting capacity constraints: